 Also posted in Demand Response, General, Renewable Energy, Smart Grid, Texas

 Tagged Capabilities Market, Capacity Market, Energy-Water Nexus, ERCOT, PUCT, Texas Energy Market, Texas Public Utilities Commission, Third Way

 By: Matt Golden, Senior Energy Finance Consultant, Environmental Defense Fund

-Nearly 40% of US energy is consumed by both residential and commercial buildings.
+Nearly 40% of U.S. energy is consumed by both residential and commercial buildings, which emit more than a third of our country’s greenhouse gases.
 Realizing all of the available cost-effective energy efficiency savings would require roughly $279 billion of investment, resulting in more than $1 trillion in energy savings over ten years.
-However, currently, only 1% of all US investments are made in energy efficiency projects.
-Our goal for this project is to help lay the foundation that will enable organizations to tap into this vast potential market.